mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is the Template design pattern?
 What is the JDBC template?

+### Template design pattern

-- Use abstract methods for the different steps, subclasses define all steps
+Use abstract methods for the different steps, subclasses define all steps

-- Alternatively, the class may define default implementations of the different steps of the algorithm, allowing subclasses to customize only selected methods as desired.
+Alternatively, the class may define default implementations of the different steps of the algorithm, allowing subclasses to customize only selected methods as desired.

-- In order to communicate with DB, some default methods includes:
+In order to communicate with DB, some default methods includes:
 - establishing connection
 - handling transactions
 - handling excetions
 - clean up and release resource

 ### What is the JDBC template?